bryanbraun/bryanbraun.github.io/_posts/2016-04-29-5-takeaways-from-5-years-of-teaching-myself-web-programming.md

 ## 4. Invest in yourself

 My wife and I budget our spending, and we try to keep our expenses low.
 But we have one budget category with no limits at all.
-It's called "personal investment"
+It's called "personal investment."

 To elaborate: